Tomshiii/ahk/README.md

    - [VSCode](https://code.visualstudio.com/)
      - Then install an AHK extension within the program for a more complete package.
     ###### **_It is recommended you use VSCode as a lot of my variables have dynamic comments that can be viewed across the entire program that could help you understand what is going on._**
-4. Download these scripts by either checking out the latest [release](https://github.com/tomshiii/ahk/releases/latest) or by cloning the repo (in either VSCode or your git manager of choice), then save them wherever you wish (I use "`E:\Github\ahk\`" if you want all the directory information to just line up without any editing) but if you wish to use a custom directory, my scripts should automatically adjust these variables when you run `My Scripts.ahk` but if you wish to do a sanity check, check the `location :=` variable in [`KSA.ahk`](https://github.com/Tomshiii/ahk/tree/main/KSA) and if it lines up with your directory everything should work as intended.
+4. Download these scripts by either checking out the latest [release](https://github.com/tomshiii/ahk/releases/latest) or by cloning the repo (in either VSCode or your git manager of choice), then save them wherever you wish (I use "`E:\Github\ahk\`" if you want all the directory information to just line up without any editing) but if you wish to use a custom directory, my scripts should automatically adjust these variables when you run `My Scripts.ahk` but if you wish to do a sanity check, check the `working dir` value in `A_MyDocuments \tomshi\settings.ini` and if it lines up with your directory everything should work as intended.
     ###### **_Although do note; some [`Streamdeck AHK`](https://github.com/Tomshiii/ahk/tree/main/Streamdeck%20AHK) scripts still have hard coded dir's as they are intended for my workflow and may error out if you try to run them from a different location._**
-5. Take a look at [Keyboard Shortcuts.ini](https://github.com/Tomshiii/ahk/tree/main/KSA) to set your own keyboard shortcuts for programs as well as define some coordinates for a few remaining imagesearches that cannot use variables for various reason, these `KSA` values are used to allow for easy adjustments instead of needing to dig through scripts!
+5. Take a look at [Keyboard Shortcuts.ini](https://github.com/Tomshiii/ahk/tree/main/lib/KSA) to set your own keyboard shortcuts for programs as well as define some coordinates for a few remaining imagesearches that cannot use variables for various reason, these `KSA` values are used to allow for easy adjustments instead of needing to dig through scripts!
 6. Edit, then run any of the .ahk files to use to your liking!
 7. Adjust the `PC Startup.ahk` file ***or*** create shortcuts to individual scripts in your startup folder (which can be accessed by pressed `win + r` and then typing in `shell:startup`)
 - If you don't have a secondary keyboard, don't forget to take a look through QMK Keyboard.ahk to see what functions you can pull out and put on other keys!